Student parking information

 If you need assistance please contact our office at (970) 491-7041 or visit us in office at 1508 Center Avenue.

 Permit refunds will not be issued on monthly and daily permits.
-No refunds on semester and six month permits after 14 days.
+Semester and six month long permits are only eligible for a refund within 14 days of purchase.
 Annual permits may be eligible for a refund at a prorated rate based on date of purchase and are subject to a restocking and administrative fee.
 Refunds on annual permits will not be issued after March 31.

 Parking and Transportation Services is a self-funded department; no tax revenue, general funds, student fees or tuition funds support parking on campus.
 All maintenance and operations are paid by parking permit fees and citation revenue.

 Please click on your status below to see the permit options and prices you qualify for.